-These 2018 Thanksgiving Movie Marathons Are Perfect To Binge-Watch With The Family
+5 Thanksgiving Movie Marathons To Watch With Your Family Over The Holiday

 It is, by every stretch of the imagination, actually the best time of the year.
 While Christmas Day might take the cake for some holiday fanatics, I think we can all agree Thanksgiving is the true star.
 The entire day is designed for eating, napping, and reflecting on the things you're grateful for.
 It's also dedicated to one of man's best creations — the movie marathon.
 There are so many 2018 Thanksgiving movie marathons airing out there that are sure to tickle your fancy.
 Worst case scenario, if you're of the I-hate-quality-time-with-my-family-everyone-drives-me-nuts camp, I've got you covered.

 Here is the tricky part of choosing your movie marathon: Whatever you decide on, you need to fully commit.
 That's the whole point of a marathon.
 So, make sure you pick a genre/actor/plotline you can dive into for hours on end.
 Secondly, plan your food breaks now.
 If you know Thanksgiving dinner is at a certain time, aim to watch your least favorite film in the period right before you eat.
 This way, you'll be ready for a break and happy to dive back in once you're full of carbs and sugar.

 Lastly, make sure your chosen Thanksgiving fam agrees.
 Nothing is worse than preparing for a day of cinematic delight and having your cousin Sarah take a dump on your favorite scene.

 With all of this in mind... here are some of your options.

 Airing beginning Wednesday at 8:30p.m. until Thursday at 11p.m. on Syfy

 Yer a wizard, Harry!